South Africa Food Guide

 Milk Tart (Melktert)

-A sweet pastry crust filled with a creamy custard filling, often spiced with cinnamon.
-Brought to South Africa by Dutch settlers in the 17th century, it's a beloved national treat often enjoyed with tea or coffee.
+A sweet pastry crust filled with creamy custard and usually dusted with cinnamon.
+Dutch settlers brought it over in the 17th century, and it's now a national favourite, often eaten with tea or coffee.

 Koeksisters

-Crispy, syrup-coated, plaited doughnuts.
-These sweet treats are popular in both the Afrikaans and Cape Malay communities.
-Their distinctive shape comes from the braiding of the dough before frying.
+Crispy, syrup-soaked plaited doughnuts.
+They're popular in both the Afrikaans and Cape Malay communities, and the twisted shape comes from braiding the dough before it's fried.

 Malva Pudding